-0.02 Pre-Combined License (Pre-COL) Inspections .
+07.02 Pre-Combined License (Pre-COL) Inspections .
 IMC 2502, "Construction Inspection Program: Pre-Combined License (Pre-COL) Phase," provides inspection policy and guidance for the implementation of the inspection program during licensee preparation and NRC review of COL applications submitted under Part 52.
 Similar to inspections conducted to review ESP activities, NRC will conduct inspections of an applicant once the COL application is tendered.
 These inspections will continue to be applied during the application review process until a COL is issued.
 This timeframe is referred to as the pre-COL phase.
 During the pre-COL phase, the applicant is subject to Part 21 and Appendix B requirements and may be subject to enforcement actions, as deemed appropriate.

 In addition to pre-COL inspections conducted in support of the COL licensing process, the CCI staff and the NRO Quality and Vendor branches (CQV) vendor inspection staff will inspect the applicant’s oversight of pre-construction activities that may support the NRC’s future closure verification of ITAAC.
 The CCI staff will identify pre-construction activities that are ongoing both in proximity to the construction site, and at remote locations.
 Pursuant to Appendix B requirements, the applicant may delegate to others, such as contractors, agents, or consultants, the work of establishing and executing the quality assurance program but shall retain the responsibility for its successful implementation.
 Therefore, the applicant’s oversight of such supplier’s activities will be evaluated during these inspections.
-Results of these inspections will be documented in accordance with IMC 0613.
+Results of these inspections will be documented in accordance with IMC 0613 and IMC 0617, as appropriate.

 Inspection of the applicant’s oversight of pre-construction activities that are ongoing in proximity to the construction site will primarily be conducted by the construction resident inspector staff.
 Coordination with DCIP is not routinely required for the conduct of these inspections.
 Although these inspections will be evaluating the applicant’s oversight of their supplier’s activities, these inspections do not have to occur concurrently with an applicant’s presence.